 Download database with 300+ creator-focused startups

-The creator economy consists of 200 million creators and over 300 startups.
-These startups offer tools, platforms, products, and services that help creators launch their careers and turn their side-hustles into businesses.
+The creator economy consists of over 303 million creators and 300+ startups.
+These startups offer tools, platforms, products, and services that help creators launch their careers and turn their side hustles into businesses.

 From managing finances and live stream shopping to selling courses and making music – you name it, there’s a startup for it.
 So let’s take a look at which startups are influencing the growth of the creator economy, both in numbers and in funding.